sakirsensoy/indicatorJS/README.md

 indicatorJS
 ===========

-The library is a loading indicator.
+The library is a javascript loading indicator.

 ### Contribute ###